-At Ambits, we often work for scale-ups that have realized that leadership is essential in their race for the moon.
-To achieve their ambitious growth objectives, they have decided to invest in leadership support.
+At Ambits, we often work for scale-ups that realize leadership is essential in their race for the moon.
+They have decided to invest in leadership support to achieve their ambitious growth objectives.

 We see several typical leadership pitfalls in scale-ups.
 One of them is the founder versus CEO challenge.
 Not every founder is, by definition, a good CEO.

 There have been several instances historically where professional CEOs have replaced founders.
 This, however, does not mean that founders cannot be CEOs.